purecloudlabs/iframe-coordinator/README.md

       custom: getCustomClientData()
     }
   );

+  return {
+    // These are the topics that the host app should display payloads for when
+    // the client publishes on them.
+    publishTopics: ['publish.topic']
   };
+};

 function getCustomClientData() {
-  // Custom setup...
+  return { test: 'This is only a test' };
 }
 ```

 ### IE11 support

 Our target version of javascript is ES2015.
 This means that you will be required to transpile this library if you wish to support IE11.
 In addition the necessary polyfills will need to be loaded by both the host application and the client frame.